asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 Once again we're decoding the image metadata and getting its parameters.
 Then we're checking what's the pixel size based on that (images with alpha channel have a pixel size of 4, while images without transparency have a pixel size of 3).

 You might have noticed that we're running `std::thread::sleep` method inside this function.
 We're using this to simulate a CPU heavy task that will take more than 2 seconds.
-You can ignore this for now, as we'll come back later to explain why we want this there.
+We'll come back to this later.

 The conversion into grayscale is then delegated to another function, `to_grey_scale`, which contains the following code: